Jump to topic

 - Spending money, time, or other resources on alcohol if it causes a problem

-- Needing to drink more to achieve the same effect
+- Needing to increase the number of drinks to achieve the same effect

 - Spending a lot of time with a hangover or feeling poorly after drinking

-All of these signs are not required for a person to be an alcoholic.
+A person does not need to show all of these signs to have an alcohol addiction.
 However, in most cases, if a person considers his or her alcohol consumption a problem, or they seem to be a problem drinker, it’s smart to seek help.

 If you have concerns about your alcohol consumption, try to not drink alcohol for a week or more and see how you feel.
 If the time spent not drinking is a struggle, seeking help is a good idea.